What’s new in the Snowflake Snowpark from Snowdays

 In addition, the Datameer solution enables organizations to transform and model data directly in Snowflake.
 All transformation models are contained, managed, and executed within Snowflake.
 This lets you use the flexibility and dynamic scalability Snowflake offers, maintains a single repository for data and data models, eliminates data movement, and keeps your data safe and secure within your Snowflake platform.

 The Datameer SaaS data transformation solution for Snowflake is available today.
-Organizations are invited to schedule a personalized private preview to get a more detailed look at this unique new solution.
+Organizations are invited to Sign up for your free trial today to get a more detailed look at this unique new solution.